snncpp/snn-core/README.md

 ## Non-goals

- * Replacing the entire Standard Library.
-This library depends on and uses the Standard Library internally where appropriate, e.g. type traits, concepts, `std::move/forward` and wraps some containers like `std::map/set`.
+ * Replacing the entire _C++ Standard Library_.
+This library uses the _C++ Standard Library_
+   throughout where appropriate, e.g. type traits, concepts, algorithms and utility functions like `std::move`.

 ## Requirements